maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Maine Criminal Court Records?

 Maine criminal court records refer to documented information generated during criminal court proceedings.
 These encompass hearings pertaining to Maine felonies, misdemeanors, and infractions.
 The records are maintained by the State of Maine Judicial Branch and can be accessed by interested members of the public in accordance with the state’s Freedom of Access Act.
-Criminal court records for the state of Maine typically include sworn affidavit, witness testimonies, deposition tapes, trial transcripts, plaintiff and/or defendant information and records of court actions, motions filed and judgments.
+Criminal court records for the state of Maine typically include sworn affidavits, witness testimonies, deposition tapes, trial transcripts, plaintiff and/or defendant information, and records of court actions, motions filed, and judgments.
 In some cases, especially where relevant to the case, Maine arrest records and executed Maine warrants may also be included.

 What are some examples of felonies in Maine?